 Arie Havelaar, Min Li, and Nitya Singh, of the UF Institute of Sustainable Food Systems, Emerging Pathogens Institute, and Animal Sciences held an intensive short course "Quantitative Microbial Risk Assessment of Pathogens in Food Systems", ANS 6637, June 5-16, 2017.

-Mark Masumba and Cheryl Palm were part of a team of co-authors who published recently in Agricultural Systems: "Evaluating agricultural trade-offs in the age of sustainable development", available here.
+Mark Musumba and Cheryl Palm were part of a team of co-authors who published recently in Agricultural Systems: "Evaluating agricultural trade-offs in the age of sustainable development", available here.

 Dr. Gerrit Hoogenboom was part of a team of co-authors who recently published in Global Change Biology: A potato model intercomparison across varying climates and productivity levels, available here.